oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/build-recall-assistant/build-recall-assistant.md

     | Team | `RECALL_ASSISTANT_TEAM` |

 ## Task 3: Run a Grounded Recall Conversation

+Kevin now asks the investigation questions in plain language.
+David keeps the conversation grounded in approved tools; Tim runs and checks it.

 1. Activate the owner-local profile in the current session.